rootiest/dotfiles/README.md

 ```

-The rootiest dotfiles you will ever see!
+The Rootiest dotfiles you will ever see!

 ## Installation

 > **Note:** This configures a complete Linux environment.
 > It is recommended to use a fresh install or backup your existing configuration.

-1. Install the rootiest dotfiles
+1. Install the Rootiest dotfiles

-   This command will both install chezmoi and apply the rootiest dotfiles.
+   This command will both install chezmoi and apply the Rootiest dotfiles.

    ```bash
    sh -c "$(curl -fsLS git.io/chezmoi)" -- init --apply rootiest